Applied Behavior Analysis (ABA) Program

 ABA coaches are teachers who have advanced technical skills and knowledge in the application of Applied Behavior Analysis.
-Each coach will be assigned to support a group of classes within a geographic area.
-The ABA coaches will visit classes on a regular basis to assist teachers to design and deliver ABA services to students.
-The coaches will also be available to provide training to staff as needed.
+Each coach supports a group of classes within a geographic area.
+The ABA coaches visit classes on a regular basis to assist teachers to design and deliver ABA services to students.
+The coaches are available to provide training to staff as needed.

 Training Opportunities Available for Parents of Children with Autism and FCPS Autism Staff